 Men’s Health is important all year round, and June is Men’s Health Month — the perfect time to team up with someone in your life to make healthy choices together to improve your health.
 Grab your partner, roommate, friend, or father and commit to building each other up.
 Our health rises and falls with those around us.
-Read these Men’s Health: How to Improve your Fitness suggestions to help you make smarter choices about the people’s health in your lives.
+Learn more about Men’s Health: How to Improve your Fitness.
+These suggestions will help you make smarter choices about the people’s health in your lives.

 Talk about your health

 Talk openly and honestly about your goals so you can help each other reach them.
 It’s also important to talk about any health concerns you may have.
 Encourage the person in your life to take his/her symptoms seriously and to get regular care — even if he/she feels fine.
 Schedule regular check-ups with your Doctor and talk with him about your health and fitness goals before starting to exercise.
 Preventive care helps you stay healthy for the long run and catches problems early when they’re easiest to treat.

 Exercise and Weight Loss is essential for Men’s Health

 It’s a fact: You have to burn more calories than you eat and drink to lose weight.
 For weight loss, it matters that you cut back on the calories that you eat and drink.
 Cutting back on calories is what matters most for taking the pounds off, according to the CDC.

 Exercise pays off in the long run by keeping those pounds off.
 Research shows that regular physical activity will increase your chances of maintaining weight loss.